recent posts

 2. Docker and Environment Variables

-Pass environment variables to Docker containers using the -e flag or an .env file:
+Pass environment variables to Docker containers:

-# Passing environment variables
+# Set environment variables using the -e flag

 docker run -e API_KEY='your_api_key' my-python-app